Are 3 days in Lisbon enough to see everything in the most trending European capital? I believe so, yes.

-CastawayTip: If you’re planning a visit to the Archeological Museum too (it’s in the same building) go there first and get a combined ticket.
-Cloister + Museum costs 12 EUR (16 EUR if you want to include Torre de Belém) and it’s the best way to skip the lines.
+If you’re planning a visit to the Archeological Museum too (housed in the same building) go there first and get a combined ticket.
+Monastery Cloister + Museum costs 12 EUR (16 EUR if you want to include Torre de Belém) and it’s the best way to skip the lines.

 Housed inside the building of the Jeronimos Monastery, this lovely museum is one of the hidden gems of Lisbon.
 Portugal has always been a country of explorers, and its history is heavily interlinked with ships and sailing.
 We all have heard Vasco da Gama – the first European to reach India by sea, and Ferdinand Magellan – the first person to circumnavigate the earth, right?

-The museum is full of artifacts, and ship models form various ages.
+The museum is full of artifacts, and ship models from various ages.
 It also has a hall with real full-sized boats (even a couple of planes).
 It’s cheap, not crowded and all in all a lovely place to spend a few hours and learn more about Portugal’s rich history in sailing and exploring.